 Ta-da!
 The finished beans are now ready for most recipes.

+There are different ways to cook fava beans.
 From here, you can steam them till tender, and toss them in a mixture of salt, olive oil, and lemon juice.
-Or you can mash them and spread them on bruschetta, or fold them into mashed potatoes.
-They're also a great addition to a green salad, a risotto dish, or pasta.
+You can also grill them, or mash them and spread them on bruschetta, or fold them into mashed potatoes.
+They’re also a great addition to a green salad, a risotto dish, or pasta.
+Try making this protein-rich fava beans and peas with burrata and they are deliciously filling!

 Here are some fava bean recipes to try out: